 Home Buying Tips

 - Remember, your HOA fee is not part of your mortgage.
 You still need to make your mortgage payments and cover other housing costs separate from HOA fees.
 To help you figure out the true costs of buying a home, SmartAsset developed a down payment calculator, a mortgage tool and an award-winning closing costs calculator.

 - HOA fees depend on several factors, some of which you may find harder to spot.
 A professional financial advisor can help you find all the hidden costs to help you decide if the community you’re considering is worth it.
 You may find better options nearby.
-You can use our find a financial advisor tool to locate up to three advisors in your area.
-We vetted each one on our platform, and the tool also provides you with in-depth profiles of the ones it matches you with.
-You can use this to review their qualifications before deciding to work with one to help with your housing decisions and to take a more holistic glance at your financial health.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/jhorrocks, ©iStock.com/venuestock ©iStock.com/monkeybusinessimages